When a defendant alleges the State violated its discovery obligations under Rule 3.220, the trial court must conduct a two-step inquiry.

-If the court finds that a discovery violation has occurred, it must then conduct a Richardson hearing to determine “whether the state’s violation was inadvertent or willful, trivial or substantial, and what effect, if any, the violation had on the defense’s ability to properly prepare for trial.”
+Suppose the court finds that a discovery violation has occurred.
+In that case, it must conduct a Richardson hearing to determine “whether the state’s violation was inadvertent or willful, trivial or substantial, and what effect, if any, the violation had on the defense’s ability to properly prepare for trial.”
 Whitfield v.
 State, 479 So.
 2d 208, 215 (Fla.
 4th DCA 1985).

 Florida Rule of Criminal Procedure 3.220(b)(1)(A)(i) requires the State to disclose, as Category A witnesses, “expert witnesses who have not provided a written report and a curriculum vitae or who are going to testify.”